GLP-1 and GLP-2’s Impact on Insulin Secretion and Glucose Utilization: A Comprehensive Analysis

 Cardiometabolic Effects and Cardiovascular Outcomes

-Semaglutide and Cardiovascular Risk Factors
+GLP-1 and GLP-2 and Cardiovascular Risk Factors

-Semaglutide is significant for reducing some cardiovascular risk factors.
+GLP-1 and GLP-2 is significant for reducing some cardiovascular risk factors.
 Studies show its effects on weight loss and blood pressure.
 It often leads to reductions in these areas, aiding cardiovascular health.

 Evidence from Cardiovascular Outcome Trials